threefoldtech/info_grid/src/collaboration_tools/website_tool.md

 ![](./img/clone.png)

-### Open and edit your cloned Zola Template on code editor
+### Open and Edit Your Cloned Zola Template with a Code Editor

 Once the template is forked and cloned, open your code editor and start working on your website.
 I will explain a little more about the content editing process and procedure on the next pages...